wttech/aemc/README.md

 Backups allow you to save and restore the complete state of local AEM instances.

-**Format:** Backups use [Zstandard (zstd)](https://github.com/facebook/zstd) compression developed by Facebook - optimized for excellent compression ratio with very fast decompression speed.
+**Format:** Backups use [Zstandard (zstd)](https://github.com/facebook/zstd) compression - optimized for excellent compression ratio with very fast decompression speed.
 Files are stored in `aem/home/var/backup` directory with `.aemb.tar.zst` extension.

 **Automatic instance handling:** All backup commands automatically stop running instances before operation and restart them afterwards.
 No manual stop/start is required.